 Training Levels: Awareness Level: This level represents the minimum capability of organisations that provide response to technical search and rescue incidents.
 Operations Level: This level represents the capability of organisations to respond to technical search and rescue incidents and to identify hazards, use rescue equipment, and apply limited techniques specified in this standard to support and participate in technical search and rescue incidents.
-Technician Level: This level represents the capability of organisations to respond to technical search and rescue incidents.
 Technician Level: This level represents the capability of organisations to respond to technical search and rescue, and/or USAR incidents and to identify hazards use rescue equipment, and apply advanced techniques specified in this standard necessary to coordinate, perform and supervise technical search and rescue incidents.